clir/clearnlp-guidelines/clearnlp_tutorial/add_component_to_clearnlp.md

 ## Setup

-In order to add any additional componenet to ClearNLP, you will have to clone the entire clearnlp repo to your local machine.
+In order to add any additional component to ClearNLP, you will have to clone the entire clearnlp repo to your local machine.

 	cd ~/TARGET_DIRECTORY_PATH/
 	git clone https://github.com/clir/clearnlp.git